+I love this recipe for asparagus with pecans and shallots.
 For this recipe, I actually altered my favorite recipe for green beans by subbing steamed asparagus for steamed green beans.
 So good news, this recipe is diverse.
-Use it for asparagus now and in the summer when your green bean plants are going nuts (oh, I can’t wait for summer gardening, we have some adventures in stores that I can’t wait to share.
+Use it for asparagus now and in the summer when your green bean plants are going nuts (oh, I can’t wait for summer gardening, we have some adventures in store that I can’t wait to share.
 Yes, I am twenty-four and I think gardening is an adventure….I’m a REAL party girl…)

 This recipe combines shallots, butter, and pecans some of my other favorite things with delicious asparagus for a nice nutty, savory side dish.
 For those of you who don’t know a shallot is a small purple member of the onion family.
 It has thin layers which allow it to caramelize more quickly and it has a bit more of a delicate flavor.
 You may all know what they are, but I felt the need to share because the first time I saw it in a recipe I thought it was seafood and I was instantly grossed out (I am okay with seafood but there is definitely a time and a place).
 Anyway, I quickly learned that there is a difference between SHALLOTS and SCALLOPS.
 Woo.
 Now that we’ve gotten that out of the way, let’s get to the recipe.

 - 2 Tbsp Butter

 - 1 Shallot, sliced

 - 1/2 C pecans, chopped